skip to main content

 A lot will be going through your head when you go into labor.
 Having a pre-packed labor and delivery bag ready to go is a great way to ensure you don't forget any of the essentials when you're on the way to the hospital.

-Dr. Geneva Wahl, OB-GYN at Moreland OB-GYN and mother, shares her necessary, comforting, and helpful delivery items.
+Dr. Meisles, OB-GYN at Moreland OB-GYN, shares her necessary, comforting, and helpful delivery items.
 Watch our vlog below and read our printable hospital bag checklist for labor and delivery.
 Continue reading our blog for a complete list of all items you could bring to the hospital.
+Remember, every delivery is different, so pack what feels right for you.

 Download Your Hospital Bag Checklist!